Bakri1851/Coding/README.md

 This demonstrates how managed EEZ fishing at MEY sustains both the domestic stock and adjacent international fisheries through diffusive spillover.

+An optional `pulse` dict (`{t_start, t_end, h_out_pulse}`) can override the offshore harvest rate for a specific time window, modelling a temporary episode of intense fishing pressure in international waters.

 ### Diagnostics Tracked Per Scenario

 | Quantity | Definition |